By 2018, Every Bus In This Chinese Megacity Will Be Electric

 The shift has been driven by the national and local government, which both offered subsidies that bring the high cost of electric buses in line with regular buses.
 (Costs are also dropping as the cost of lithium-ion batteries falls.)
 It’s part of a push to solve the country’s smog problem, and meet goals to cut carbon emissions.
 It’s also part of an effort to make China a leader in “new energy vehicle” manufacturing.

-“China wants to have a strong electric bus industry, so they put in a lot of effort on the innovation and the technology,” says Xiangyi Li, a climate and transport intern at the Ross Center for Sustainable Cities at the research organization World Resources Institute.
+“China wants to have a strong electric bus industry, so they put in a lot of effort on the innovation and the technology,” says Xiangyi Li, a research analyst at the Ross Center for Sustainable Cities at the research organization World Resources Institute.
 Li visited Shenzhen and one of the city’s bus operators, Shenzhen Bus Group, to study how the system is rolling out.

 One Shenzhen-based electric bus manufacturer, BYD (“Build Your Dreams”), which is also one of the largest lithium-ion battery manufacturers in the world, now sells vehicles in 50 countries.
 In 2016, it surpassed Tesla to become the world’s largest electric vehicle manufacturer.
 In Shenzhen, it produced 80% of the city’s new buses.

-Note: Correction: This article has been updated to reflect Xiangyi Li’s accurate job title.